Sriram9747/jenkinssampleflow/Readme.md

 There is also a folder which is the default location for any code files need to be built<em>/home/codefiles</em>.
 This location is mounted as volume when containers are launched.

 ### <strong>Tomcat Docker Image</strong>
-More details for the image can be founcd on my Docker Hub page:
+More details for the image can be found on my Docker Hub page:
 https://cloud.docker.com/u/awsacdev/repository/docker/awsacdev/ubuntu_tomcat

 ### <strong>CHEF Repo and Cookbook</strong>